shakes76/PatternFlow/recognition/s4694189_UNET/README.md

  After visualizing the truth images with predicted images it is quite evident that the improved UNet has performed realy well on the test images.
  ![Truth_vs_prediction](https://github.com/OjasChaudhari23/PatternFlow/blob/topic-recognition/recognition/s4694189_UNET/truth_vs_prediction.jpg)

+ This project uses tensorflow version 2.1 version and cv2 for image processing operations.
+Also Improved Unet has given better image segmentation result that Unet with greater than 80% dice similarity on the test set.